stts-se/wikispeech-lexdata/cs-cz/phword/README.md

  5. Gzipped and uploaded `czphlexcorp_29-06-16-ws.utf8.gz` to git: `lexdata/cs-cs/phword` 2019-10-17

  6. Converted to sql dump and uploaded to git: `czphlexcorp_29-06-16-ws.utf8.sql.gz` 2019-10-17

+Update 2020-04-23: sqlite dump renamed with suffix .sqlite.sql.gz
+Update 2020-04-23: new mariadb dump with suffix to .mariadb.sql.gz